 By Eric Bilach

-The following article was featured in the February 2020 edition of The Campus.
+The following article is featured in the January 2020 special edition of The Campus, The Beaverbeat.

 It is safe to assume that no student of the City College of New York, past or present, would dare sneeze at the opportunity to land a $100,000 salary within six years of graduating.
 In fact, for many, after years of schooling and working up the employment hierarchy, such compensation would be a dream come true.

 Pretend you are in this position, and now imagine that salary had a chance of increasing by half, say, every six years you remain with the company.
 Assuming you manage your money correctly, does such a financial proposition not sound bountiful to you, as a City College student?

 Now consider the following scenario: you graduated from City College six years ago and after working for a couple of different organizations, you are presented with a guaranteed opportunity to become $324 million richer.
 Would such an offer not be absolutely life-changing?
 Of course, it would be an amazing proposition for most everyone.

 As far as the City College student body is concerned, a contractual offer of this magnitude is nothing more than a hypothetical situation — a mere mental exercise in contemplating the “what-ifs.”
 For star Major League Baseball (MLB) pitcher Gerrit Cole, however, this multi-hundred-million-dollar fantasy is, as per his recent signing with the New York Yankees, a reality.